Sonic Syndicate: We Rule the Night (2010–2011)

-Self-titled and Confessions (2011–2019)
+Self-titled, Confessions and hiatus (2011–2018)

 In September 2011, Roger stated in an interview (in Swedish) that the band would be taking a break after the summer.
 Roger and John both focused on The Unguided, Nathan begun reviewing music for Metal Hammer, and Karin has begun to study.

 On 7 May 2012, the band announced on Facebook that they would get together once more to co-headline Vekeri Fesztival in Hungary on 21–23 June.
-Shortly afterwards Roger Sjunnesson announced that he was no longer a part of the band.
+Shortly afterwards, Roger Sjunnesson announced that he was no longer a part of the band.
 Since then, the band has continued with only Robin on guitar duties.

 On 5 May 2013, the band announced via Twitter that the hiatus is over.
 They also announced that they had begun the process of recording a new album.
 It was announced on 25 April 2014 that the new self-titled album would be released on 4 July.
-It was also revealed that Björn Strid from Soilwork would provide guest vocals on the track, "Before You Finally Break".
+It was also revealed that Björn Strid from Soilwork would provide guest vocals on the track "Before You Finally Break".
 The band released the first single off the album titled "Black Hole Halo"; the lyric video was released on Nuclear Blast's official YouTube channel on 16 May.
 The new self-titled album was released on 4 July 2014.

 On 7 August 2015, it was announced that Karin Axelsson had left the band and would be replaced by new bassist Michel Bärzén.
 Then a year later, it was announced that their next album, Confessions, would be released on 14 October 2016.

-Style and composition
+After the release of the album, the band played a handful of shows throughout 2016, as well as in 2017 and 2018, with their last show so far taking place on 4 August 2018.
+In a short update posted on their Facebook page in December that year, the band mentioned they were writing songs, but has slowly stopped updating their social media since.